About HECVAT (Higher Education Community Vendor Assessment Toolkit)

 Tags security

 Vendors must complete the assessment tool to provide this information.
+Ideally, the vendor's security team will complete the HECVAT.
 The vendor should select HECVAT Full from The HECVAT Tools section.
 After obtaining the vendor’s HECVAT, a HECVAT Review must be requested and completed.
-The requester must also fill out a Triage HECVAT in The HECVAT Tools section after receiving the vendor's completed HECVAT.
-The requestor will then submit both the vendor's completed HECVAT and the completed Triage HECVAT for HECVAT review and approval.
+The requestor will then submit the vendor's completed HECVAT for HECVAT review and approval.
 Note the TDX ID for reference after receiving the HECVAT approval form.
-Once the VPAT, HECVAT and HECVAT Triage are approved, the documents will be submitted to Legal for review.
+Once the VPAT and HECVAT are approved, the documents will be submitted to Legal for review.

 A VPAT is a template with testing criteria developed from accessibility requirements and standards to help buyers of technology confirm that the technology is accessible.